Linear models of strip-type roughness: Methodology

 As extensively discussed in the literature (see e.g. \citet{perkins1970, speziale1982, bottaro2006}), a nonlinear stress model is needed to predict Prandlt's secondary flows of the second kind, produced by spatial gradients of the anisotropy of the Reynolds stresses.
 Several approaches have been proposed in literature (e.g. \citet{speziale1982,liencubic}).
 Here we utilise the Quadratic Constitutive Relation (QCR) nonlinear model presented in \citet{spalart2000}, whereby the deviatoric component of the Reynolds stresses becomes

 where $O_{ij}$ is the normalised rotation tensor defined as

-and $W_{ij}$ is the anti-symmetric part of the velocity gradient tensor.
+and $W_{ij}$ is the anti-symmetric part of the velocity gradient tensor, {with $m$ and $n$ being summation indices}.
 The QCR model depends on a tuning single constant, whose value $c_{r1}=0.3$ was calibrated to match the anisotropy of the outer region of wall-bounded turbulent flows in \citet{spalart2000}.
 The default value is used throughout the paper.

-To close the momentum equations, the Spalart-Allmaras (SA) turbulence model \citep{spalart1994} is employed.
+{To close the momentum equations, a model for the eddy viscosity $\nu_t$ is necessary.
+Previous studies that have utilised the linearised Navier-Stokes equations have adopted analytical eddy viscosity profiles to analyse smooth-wall turbulent flows (see \citet{delalamo2006, pujals2009, hwangcossu2010, morra_2019} among others).
+Here, a complete transport model is preferred over such analytical ansatzs, as it is not clear a-priori how the eddy viscosity field should change when the mean flow structure is significantly distorted by secondary currents, or when roughness effects are important.
+For this purpose, the Spalart-Allmaras (SA) turbulence model \citep{spalart1994} is employed in this work}.
 The SA model is preferred here over other commonly employed two-equation models because it can be linearised relatively easily.
 In addition, the SA model was developed for attached shear flows, hence it should provide satisfactory predictions for the present case.
-The steady SA model defines a transport equation for the modified eddy viscosity $\tilde{\nu}$, normalised with $u_\tau$ and $h$, which coincides with the standard eddy viscosity everywhere except in the viscous sub-layer.
-It is related to the turbulent viscosity by the relation $\nu_t=\tilde{\nu} f_{v1}$, where $f_{v1}={\chi^3}/({\chi^3+c_{v1}^3})$ with $\chi= \Rey_\tau \tilde{\nu}$ and $c_{v1}$ a tuning constant.
-Its transport equation is
+The steady SA model defines a transport equation for the modified eddy viscosity $\tilde{\nu}$, normalised with $u_\tau$ and $h$. {This quantity is related to the turbulent viscosity by the relation

+where $f_{v1}={\chi^3}/({\chi^3+c_{v1}^3})$ with $\chi= \Rey_\tau \tilde{\nu}$ and $c_{v1}$ a tuning constant.
+The modified eddy viscosity coincides with the turbulent viscosity away from the wall.
+The term $f_{v1}$ ensures the correct decay of the turbulent viscosity in the viscous sublayer \citep{spalart1994, mellor1968}, although $\tilde{\nu}$ behaves linearly in the log layer down to the wall, which is advantageous for numerical reasons.
+The transport equation is}

-where the terms model, respectively, advection, production, diffusion and destruction of the modified turbulent viscosity.
-The same model constants and model definitions reported in \citet{spalart1994} are used in this work.
+where the terms model, respectively, advection, production, diffusion and destruction. {In the production term, the quantity $\tilde{\mathcal{S}}$ is defined as

+with $\kappa$ the von K\'arm\'an constant.
+The destruction term in (\ref{SAequation1}) captures the blocking effect of the wall on turbulent fluctuations and is a function of the distance to the nearest surface $d$.
+With this term, the model produces an accurate log-layer in wall-bounded flows.
+It includes a nondimensional function $f_{w}$ that increases the decay of the destruction term in the outer region.
+This term reads as